ethereum/ethereum-org-website/src/content/developers/docs/apis/javascript/index.md

 ## Prerequisites

-As well as understanding JavaScript, it might be helpful to understand the stack as a whole.
-Check out our [introduction to the Ethereum stack](/developers/docs/ethereum-stack/).
+As well as understanding JavaScript, it might be helpful to understand the [Ethereum stack](/developers/docs/ethereum-stack/) and [Ethereum clients](/docs/clients-and-nodes/).

 ## Why use a library?